AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 not expand, so ``AMREX_HOME=~/amrex/`` will yield an error.

 One must set the ``COMP`` variable to choose a compiler.
 Currently the list of supported compilers includes gnu, cray, ibm, intel, llvm, and pgi.

-One must also set the ``DIM`` variable to either 1, 2, or 3, depending on the dimensionality of the problem.
+One could set the ``DIM`` variable to either 1, 2, or 3, depending on the dimensionality of the problem.
+The default dimensionality is 3.
+AMReX used double precision by default.
+One can change to single precision by setting ``PRECISION=FLOAT``.

-Variables ``DEBUG``, ``USE_MPI`` and ``USE_OMP`` are optional with default set to TRUE, FALSE and FALSE, respectively.
+Variables ``DEBUG``, ``USE_MPI`` and ``USE_OMP`` are optional with default set to FALSE.
 The meaning of these variables should be obvious.
-When ``DEBUG = TRUE``, aggressive compiler optimization flags are turned off and assertions in  source code are turned on.
+When ``DEBUG=TRUE``, aggressive compiler optimization flags are turned off and assertions in  source code are turned on.
 For production runs, ``DEBUG`` should be set to FALSE.

+Variables ``USE_CUDA``, ``USE_HIP`` and ``USE_DPCPP`` are used for
+targeting Nvidia, AMD and Intel GPUs, respectively.
+At most one of the three can be TRUE.

 The variable ``USE_RPATH`` controls the link mechanism to dependent libraries.
 If enabled, the library path at link time will be saved as a `rpath hint <https://en.wikipedia.org/wiki/Rpath>`_ in created binaries.
-When disabled, library paths must be provided via ``export LD_LIBRARY_PATH`` hints at runtime.
+When disabled, dynamic library paths could be provided via ``export LD_LIBRARY_PATH`` hints at runtime.

 After defining these make variables, a number of files, ``Make.defs,